Oliver Sarkic

-Oliver Sarkic (Оливер Шаркић; born 23 July 1997) is a professional footballer who plays as an attacking midfielder for Pakhtakor.
-He has played for the Montenegro national under-21 team.
+Oliver Sarkic (Оливер Шаркић; born 23 July 1997) is a professional footballer who plays as an attacking midfielder for Budućnost.
+Born in England, he represented Montenegro at youth level.
 He came through the academies of Anderlecht and Benfica.
-He has also played for Fafe, Leeds United, Barakaldo, Burton Albion, Mansfield Town and Blackpool.
+He has also played for Fafe, Leeds United, Barakaldo, Burton Albion, Mansfield Town, Blackpool and Pakhtakor Tashkent.

 Club career

 Early career

 On 1 September 2014, Sarkic joined Portuguese champions Benfica from Belgian club Anderlecht, being assigned to their youth team.
 He debuted professionally for Benfica B in a 3–2 win over Porto B in Segunda Liga, on 11 January 2015.
 On 14 February 2015, he scored twice in a 4–1 home win against Oliveirense.

 In January 2017, Sarkic joined AD Fafe on loan until the end of the season, during his loan stint he made 19 league appearances, scoring twice.
 In July 2017, he had a trial for then Premier League side Swansea City, featuring in two U23 friendlies against Glentoran and Cliftonville.